NevTheDev0/Metronome-V2/README.md

 - 2025-09-19: Added a clean summary screen so you can track your session there!
 (So cool and Niche)
 - 2025-09-20: Fixed how Adaptive tempo works
 - 2025-09-21: Fixed some bugs, and most importantly added Velocity for wrists marking the end for V1 alpha
+- 2025-09-22: Started collecting AI data (No not from you guys but from me_
+- 2025-09-23: Engineered the AI's features
+- 2025-09-24: Worked on the baseline model(s)
+- 2025-09-27: Engineered the MLP(Multilayer Perceptron) basically a neural network version of Trees, files not uploaded yet because they are all over the place